-This has a marked impact on the small Darwin market that is now experiencing solid demand for housing, and particularly for rental properties.
+This has a major impact on the small Darwin market that is now experiencing very strong demand for housing, and particularly rental properties.

 Therefore, while short-term price growth is expected to be solid at this point of time, unless there is a major increase in business investment, it is likely that medium and long-term capital growth will only be modest.

 While at this point of time units enjoy solid demand, overall, units in the NT carry a very high level of risk to deliver negative capital growth due to the risk of unit oversupply.
 In addition, owner-occupiers have little incentives to buy units as in terms of house price-to-income ratio, houses are very affordable.